-- (5) A qualified hospital may not delegate the authority to determine presumptive eligibility to another entity.99 - (d) Required attestations.100 For purposes of making a presumptive eligibility determination under this section, an individual (or another person having reasonable knowledge of the individual's status) must attest to the individual being a: - (1) Citizen or national of the United States or in satisfactory immigration status; and - (2) Resident of the state. - (e) Limitation on other conditions101 - (1) The conditions specified in this subsection are the only conditions that apply in the case of a presumptiveeligibility determination. - (2) Verification of the conditions that apply for presumptive eligibility is not required.
+- (i) Of the reason for the determination; - (ii) That their ineligibility for presumptive coverage does not necessarily mean that they are ineligible for other categories of Medicaid; and - (iii) That the individual may file an application for Medicaid with AHS, and that, if they do so, that the individual's eligibility for other categories of Medicaid will be reviewed. - (5) A qualified hospital may not delegate the authority to determine presumptive eligibility to another entity.101 - (d) Required attestations.102 For purposes of making a presumptive eligibility determination under this section, an individual (or another person having reasonable knowledge of the individual's status) must attest to the individual being a: - (1) Citizen or national of the United States or in satisfactory immigration status; and - (2) Resident of the state. - (e) Limitation on other conditions103 - (1) The conditions specified in this subsection are the only conditions that apply in the case of a presumptiveeligibility determination. - (2) Verification of the conditions that apply for presumptive eligibility is not required.

-66.04 Presumptive coverage102 (01/01/2018, GCR 17-048)
+66.04 Presumptive coverage104 (01/01/2018, GCR 17-048)

-- (a) Effective dates - (1) Presumptive coverage begins on the date the individual is determined to be presumptively eligible. - (2) Presumptive coverage ends with the earlier of (and includes): - (i) The date that the individual is determined to be eligible or ineligible for ongoing Medicaid. - (ii) If the individual has not applied for ongoing Medicaid, the last day of the month following the month in which the individual was determined to be presumptively eligible. - (b) No retroactive coverage.
-No retroactive coverage may be provided as a result of a presumptive eligibility determination. - (c) Frequency.
-An individual may receive only one presumptive Medicaid eligibility period in a calendar year.
-A pregnant woman may receive only one presumptive Medicaid eligibility period for each pregnancy, even if she has not yet otherwise received a presumptive Medicaid eligibility period during the current calendar year.
+- (a) Effective dates - (1) Presumptive coverage begins on the date the individual is determined to be presumptively eligible. - (2) Presumptive coverage ends with the earlier of (and includes): - (i) The date that the individual is determined to be eligible or ineligible for ongoing Medicaid. - (ii) If the individual has not applied for ongoing Medicaid, the last day of the month following the

-102 42 CFR § 435.1101, as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).
+103 42 CFR § 435.1102(d)(2), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).

-99 42 CFR § 435.1102(b), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).
+104 42 CFR § 435.1101, as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).

-100 42 CFR § 435.1102(d)(1), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).
+101 42 CFR § 435.1102(b), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).

-101 42 CFR § 435.1102(d)(2), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).
+102 42 CFR § 435.1102(d)(1), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).